MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingcallqoschange.md

      <a href="..\ndis\nf-ndis-ndismcmcreatevc.md">NdisMCmCreateVc</a> to set up this connection
      for an incoming call or as an input parameter to its
      <a href="..\ndis\nc-ndis-protocol_co_create_vc.md">ProtocolCoCreateVc</a> function.

-#### - CallParameters [in]

-Pointer to a structure of type
-     <a href="https://msdn.microsoft.com/library/windows/hardware/ff545384">CO_CALL_PARAMETERS</a> that specifies the new
-     QoS, requested by the client on the remote node, for this connection.

 ## -remarks